allmyles/allmyles-docs/flights.rst

 BaggageTier
 -----------

+    These objects define the passenger's options for taking baggages on the flight.
+Each passenger can choose one of these for themselves.

     .. note::
         Keep in mind that while the tier ID's value may seem closely related to the other fields, it's not guaranteed to contain any semantic meaning at